 If necessary, surgery to reconstruct the arteries may also help improve blood flow.

 A person should see a doctor if they frequently have trouble achieving or maintaining an erection.
-ED can sometimes be a symptom of an underlying health condition, such as:
+ED can sometimes be a symptom of an underlying health condition,

 - type 2 diabetes